Welcome to Issue No.5

 A word from

-smART Magazine continues with the belief that artists, and leaders in the arts, should be presented in an artistically inspiring way.
-That is the spirit behind the work which our writers and illustrators have compiled for Issue No.4.
+smART Magazine continues with the belief that artists, and arts-workers, should be presented in an artistically inspiring way.
+That is the spirit behind the work which our writers and illustrators have compiled for Issue No.5.
 So we hope you’ll accept our invitations to join in on these incredible conversations, and let us know how they inspired your search for artistic experiences now and in the future.

 From my desk to yours,